The Anti-Social Sculptures

-Anti-Social Sculpture is the deliberate and explicit exploitation of individuals' sensitive information as raw material for a work of art.
+are deliberate and explicit exploitations of individuals' sensitive information as raw material for a work of art.

-The social systems generated by media platforms that collect people's personal information can function as a set of utilitarian structures for artistic creation.
+The social systems generated by media platforms that collect people's personal information can function as a set of instruments for artistic creation.
 Today, artists can assemble sensitive, ready-made informational material and recontextualize it in new scenarios that comment on contemporary society and reveal its social condition.

-Anti-Social Sculpture creates new, anti-social performances through coercing individuals to participate in artworks intended as provocative spectacles.
-The stage of these cruel performances is framed by the mediated space of the Anti-Social Sculpture.
-Individuals become participants, without their consent, in a show made for the sadistic spectators of popular media's theatre.
+create new, anti-social performances through coercing individuals to participate in artworks intended as provocative spectacles.
+The stage of these cruel performances is framed by the mediated space of the Anti-Social Sculpture

-These anti-social experiments, which take form within performances and sculptures, are defined by expanded notions of space, body and audience.
-These conceptual artworks use the informational material of people's bodies that flows through a new public space, between online and offline environments, configured by a dispersed audience of isolated individuals.
+These anti-social experiments, which take form within performative social sculptures, are defined by expanded notions of space, body, and audience.
+These conceptual artworks use people's informational material that flows through a new public space, between online and offline environments, configured by a dispersed audience of isolated individuals.

-Anti-Social Sculpture refers to the possibility of impacting social systems by reprogramming information flows through hacks and algorithms.
-These technical and design aspects of the media serve as tools for the artist's visions and concepts in creating new social structures, which are the final works of art.
+refers to the possibility of affecting social systems by reprogramming information flows through hacks and algorithms.
+These technical and design attributes of the media serve as tools for the artist's visions and concepts in creating altered social structures, which are the final works of art.

-: Participatory Art and the Politics of Spectatorship, by Claire Bishop
+- Artificial Hells, Participatory Art and the Politics of Spectatorship, by Claire Bishop.

-- The concept of Social Sculpture by Joseph Beuys on Wikipedia
+- Social Sculpture by Joseph Beuys on Wikipedia.

 - Slides about Anti-Social Sculptural Performances related to art history